Syllabus for IST 597f:

 • Understand better in a quantitative and qualitative way some of the most relevant aspects of human behavior with respect to modeling their interaction with computer interfaces.

-• Understand a particular cognitive architecture, Soar, well enough to create models in it.
+• Understand a particular cognitive architecture, Soar or ACT-R, well enough to create models in it.

 • Understand and be able to compare the predictions of a simulation to appropriately chosen and gathered data.
 (This data may be gathered from the literature as well as from study participants).